fschur/fschur.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student in Statistics at ETH Zurich under the supervision of [Jonas Peters](https://people.math.ethz.ch/~jopeters/).
-I work on statistics and machine learning. i am particullary interested in Causality and Reinforcement Learning.
+My research interests lie in the intersection of machine learning and statistics.
+I am particularly focused on causality and reinforcement learning.

 I completed my M.Sc. at ETH Zurich, under the supervision of [Andreas Krause](https://las.inf.ethz.ch/krausea) and [Peter Bühlmann](https://stat.ethz.ch/~buhlmann/).
-The topic for my thesis was Lifelong Meta-Learning for Bayesian Optimization and I received the [ETH Medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html).
+The topic for my thesis was Lifelong Meta-Learning for Bayesian Optimization and I received the [ETH Medal](https://ethz.ch/en/the-eth-zurich/education/awards/eth-medal.html) for this work.